-The subject aims to present the most important principles of environmental economics, environmental policy and sustainability as well as to show some practical applications.
+Created for Masters' students but also recommended for Bachelors', the subject aims to present the most important principles of environmental economics, environmental policy and sustainability as well as to show some practical applications.
 The topics included are: systems and relations of economy, the society and the environment, a historical overview of environmental economics, the concept, levels and different interpretations of sustainable development.
 Environmental policy from an economic perspective is also discussed: its definition and types, economic and regulatory instruments in environmental protection, their advantages and limitations.
 Theoretical approaches include the theory of externalities, internalisation of externalities, Pigovian taxation, the Coase theorem, environmental economics in a macroeconomic context, alternative, "green" macro-indicators (NEW, ISEW, GPI), monetary environmental valuation, the concept of total economic value and environmental valuation methods (cost-based methods, hedonic pricing, travel cost method, contingent valuation, benefit transfer).
 Environmental Policy in Hungary.
 Introduction to environmental economics.
 Nature conservation and natural parks.
 Energy policy: providing a safe and sustainable development strategy.
 European and Hungarian Sustainable Development Strategy.
 Sustainable consumption.
 Corporate Social Responsibility.
-(4 credits)